yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/lite-checkout-sdk/lite-sdk-implementation.md

 ## Step 3: Start the checkout process

-To start the checkout, you'll use the function `yuno.startCheckout`, providing the necessary parameters.
+Use the `yuno.startCheckout` function to start the checkout process with the necessary parameters.

-Refer to the [Parameters table below](#parameters) to see all the options you can use with `startCheckout`.
+See the [Parameters table below](#parameters) for all the options you can use with `startCheckout`.

-If you want to customize your integration further or use advanced/optional settings, check out the [Complementary Features](#complementary-features) section for more details.
+For further customization or advanced/optional settings, see the [Complementary Features](#complementary-features) section.

 ### Parameters

-Below you'll find a list of all the available parameters for the `startCheckout` method, along with a brief description of what each one does.
+The following table lists all the available parameters for the `startCheckout` method with descriptions:

 | Parameter                         | Description                                                                                                                                                                                                       |
 | --------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |